pcapriotti/optparse-applicative/README.md

     --hello world

-The `help` and `metavar` values going to appear in the generated help text, but don't otherwise affect the behaviour of the parser.
+The `help` and `metavar` do not affect the parser, only documentation.

 The attributes passed to the option are called *modifiers*, and are composed using the [semigroup] operation `(<>)`.